emmanuel-arch/Data-Engineering-AWS/README.md

 Efficient Data Staging: Use AWS Simple Storage Service (S3) as an intermediary for staging ingested data.
 Data Storage in AWS RDS: Establish a simple Postgres-based data warehouse using AWS RDS to enable efficient querying and storage of data.
 Data Visualization: Use draw.io to visualize the data pipeline, showcasing how data is processed from source to insights.
-##Overview of the Data Pipeline
+Overview of the Data Pipeline
-###Architecture Overview
+Architecture Overview
 The data pipeline consists of several AWS services working in tandem to extract, stage, store, and process data in near real-time:

 AWS Lambda for executing Python scripts that ingest data from APIs.
 AWS S3 for staging raw data before further processing.
 AWS RDS (Postgres) to act as the data warehouse for structured storage.
 Draw.io to visualize the pipeline architecture.
-##Data Ingestion Workflow
+Data Ingestion Workflow
-###Step 1: AWS Lambda for Serverless Data Extraction
+Step 1: AWS Lambda for Serverless Data Extraction
-This project uses AWS Lambda to read exchange data from the Rick and Morty API.
+This project uses AWS Lambda to read exchange data from the CoinCap API.
 AWS Lambda is an excellent serverless compute service ideal for this use case due to its scalability and cost-efficiency.
 Here's how the Lambda function is set up:

 Lambda Setup: